 What We Do

 WendyPerrin.com is a travel publication, a complimentary advisory service, and the culmination of Wendy’s 30-year quest to make travel better.
 We don’t book or sell trips.
 We share honest information and advice about where to go and how to plan it so as to get the best trip possible.
-We maintain a WOW List of specialized trip planners whom we call Trusted Travel Experts because they have each passed a rigorous, years-long test for the specialty they are listed for (see The WOW List FAQs, #13).
-If a traveler needs a trip planner with a specific skill set, we can suggest experts whom we think would make a good match.
+We maintain a WOW List of destination-specific trip designers about whom we have received especially impressive reviews and feedback from the travelers we’ve sent to them (see FAQ #13 in our WOW List Frequently Asked Questions).
+If a traveler needs a trip designer with a specific skill set, we can suggest experts whom we think would make a good match.
 We also offer Wendy’s WOW approach to trip planning: If you use any of the trip questionnaires on WendyPerrin.com to start a trip, we will advise you during the planning process, watch over your trip from start to finish, and invite you to review it afterward.
 You can read these reviews to get a sense of the standard to which we (and our readers) hold WOW List trip planners.

 Code of Ethics

 The editors of WendyPerrin.com may sometimes accept reduced rates or complimentary arrangements to cover our travel costs when we’re on assignment.
 Sponsors sign our policy of editorial freedom: They agree in writing that their sponsorship offers no guarantee of coverage and will not influence our reporting.
 We believe you appreciate and value such transparency.
-You’ve come to expect unbiased coverage from Wendy, and we won’t let you down.
-Wendy is not about to squander a reputation for credibility, built over 30 years, for a free trip.
+You’ve come to expect unbiased coverage from Wendy, and she is not about to squander a reputation for credibility, built over 30 years, for a free trip.

 No advertiser, sponsor, or other entity that helps fund this website is allowed to dictate, impact, or alter our editorial coverage, recommendations, advice, opinions, or reviews.
 We are journalists and travel experts who would never jeopardize your trust in us by recommending a travel product we are not comfortable with, or placing a weak trip planner on The WOW List, no matter how much they wanted to pay us.
 Wendy’s name, and the standard of travel she stands for, are worth a lot more than that.
 Besides, if The WOW List were pay-to-play, there would be 5,000 travel agents on it.